-Technically a mercenary squad, the Secret Six (at least in their modern incarnation) have always been comprised of current and former supervillains, and their methods usually set them at odds with various super-heroes. <p>The Secret Six hasn't yet appeared as a unit since the New 52 revamp, so it's hard to judge how they would relate to the current status quo, but in recent years the team has served as a proving ground for villains that have been perceived as past their prime, or B-list at best. <p>Members rarely retire, but replacements are often necessary as members die in the line of action.
+Technically a mercenary squad, the Secret Six (at least in their modern incarnation) have always been comprised of current and former supervillains, and their methods usually set them at odds with various super-heroes. <p>The Secret Six has only just relaunched in the New 52 lineup (and hardly as a team just yet), so it's hard to judge how they will relate to the current status quo, but in recent years the team has served as a proving ground for villains that have been perceived as past their prime, or B-list at best. <p>Members rarely retire, but replacements are often necessary as members die in the line of action.
 The Secret Six have always revolved around Catman, Deadshot, Ragdoll and Scandal Savage, with the last two spots having been occupied at different times by a Parademon, Cheshire, Bane, the Mad Hatter, Harley Quinn, Knockout and the enigmatic Jeanette, a mythological Banshee.

 Over the years, there have been various versions of the Injustice Gang and Injustice League, with perhaps their most iconic roster rearing its head during Grant Morrison's legendary run with the JLA. <p>Consisting of some of the most feared archenemies of the seven primary Justice League members, this version of the Injustice Gang nearly succeeded in defeating the entire JLA.
 Lead by Lex Luthor, the Gang consisted of the Joker, Dr. Light, Circe, Mirror Master, Ocean Master, and the alien Jemm, Son of Saturn. <p>This incarnation of the Injustice Gang was so powerful that their defeat came only because their Joker was secretly Plastic Man, who infiltrated the Gang as an operative of the Justice League.